Ultimate Farm Tax Filing Guide for 2023

-While this resource can serve as a guide to you, remember to always seek advice from a tax professional.
-This tax guide is not a substitute for professional financial advice.
+At FarmRaise, we’re dedicated to the financial health of the nation’s producers.
+While this resource aims to guide tax filers through the process, it's essential to seek advice from a tax professional.
+This tax guide serves as a supportive tool but is not a replacement for professional financial advice.

 Prepare for Taxes Before Tax Season

 What’s the status of your farm budget and expenses?
-In a survey of over 200 farmers this fall, we discovered that 36 percent of farmers track their expenses using physical receipts, and 23 percent use their own Excel document to keep things organized.
-While this certainly gets the job done, these solutions aren’t exactly saving you time.
+In a survey of over 200 farmers in the FarmRaise community, we discovered that 36 percent of farmers track their expenses using physical receipts, and 23 percent use their own Excel document to keep things organized.
+While this certainly gets the job done, these solutions aren’t exactly saving you time and stress.

 If tracking physical receipts and hacking together your own excel sheet are reflective of your own budgeting behavior, consider leveling up your game by utilizing a designated tool to track your expenses well ahead of tax season.
 Staying ahead of expense tracking, budgeting and categorization work will help you avoid a tax season crunch where you're hustling to hand over shoeboxes of receipts to your accountant come tax time.